Rep. Paul Gosar sends cryptic tweets that read 'Epstein didn't kill himself' during impeachment hearing

 CNN ANALYST: IT'S A 'PROBLEM' FOR DEMS THAT IMPEACHMENT WITNESSES NEVER MET TRUMP

-However, people took notice that as readers scrolled down Gosar's profile, the first letters of each tweet spelled, "Epstein didn't kill himself."
+However, the Daily Wire and others took notice that as readers scrolled down Gosar's profile, the first letters of each tweet spelled, "Epstein didn't kill himself."

 The "Epstein didn't kill himself" meme has spread like wildfire after the death of convicted pedophile Jeffrey Epstein.
 The New York City medical examiner determined he had taken his own life, but vocal skeptics have suggested otherwise during random blurt-outs on television and other signs.